Canada

 Criteria

-An out-of-province relocation has been permitted where:
+An out-of-province relocation will be permitted within Canada where:

 In court procedures the assessment of the child’s best interest is the focus, rather than the rights and interests of the parents.